 Savings, expenses and debt

 - Emergency savings.
-When a financial emergency arises, a cash reserve can help you pay for it before impacting your financial goals.
-A typical approach is to keep three to six months of living expenses in a safe, liquid cash account.
-Because your cash reserve is the first line of protection against a financial setback, you should review it annually with your advisor to make sure that it fits your current needs.
+When a financial emergency arises, a cash reserve can help you pay for it without impacting your financial goals.
+In general, keep three to six months of living expenses in a safe, liquid cash account.
+Because your cash reserve is the first line of protection against a financial setback, your advisor can recommend an amount appropriate for your situation.

 - Expenses.
-Review and revise expenses, where possible.
-Consider reviewing purchases by category — such as entertainment, dining out or convenience buys — to identify potential savings.
+If you experience job loss or uncertainty about your income, review and revise expenses, where possible.
+Consider purchases by category — such as entertainment, dining out or convenience buys — to identify potential savings.

 - Debt.
 If you hold high-interest debt, your financial advisor can help you decide whether to pay it off ahead of saving for specific financial goals.
 However, not all debt is bad debt.
 For lower-interest debt such as a mortgage or student loan, it may make sense to stick to the minimum payment schedule if you earn more from investing than you would pay in loan interest.
 You might also consider the potential tax advantages of certain debt.